lraspovic/lraspovic.github.io/README.md

-**senL2Aproduct** and **senL2Aclass** are Python API-s used for searching, downloading and processing Sentinel L2A satellite images that cover specific area of interes.
+**senL2Aproduct** and **senL2Aclass** are Python API-is used for searching, downloading and processing Sentinel L2A satellite images that cover a specific area of interest.

 ## senL2Aproduct

 Used for 2 sets of operations:
- - searching, previewing and downloading satelite images
+ - searching, previewing and downloading satellite images

    *Preview example*
  <figure>
       <img src="https://user-images.githubusercontent.com/55063375/115270057-3be67200-a13c-11eb-8f59-48ccbc0082f3.png" alt="Preview_example" style="width:100%">
    </figure>

- - mozaicing, clipping and stacking images
+ - mozaic creation, clipping and stacking images

    *Clip example*
   <figure>